 Project Master Schedule and Progress Schedules.
 Each of the Contractors shall prepare the Project Schedule for its work in Primavera in adequate detail to coordinate and control field activities with the Developer and DB Contractor, and to notify the Joint Board of all of such Contractors activities.
 The Project Schedule shall be able to be rolled up into a summary version for biweekly status updates without unnecessary detail.
 Project Schedules shall be resource loaded for Joint Board review.
 After notice of award to a Contractor, and prior to an initial mobilization conference, the Contractors shall prepare and submit a detailed progress schedule outlining the order in which it proposes that work shall be performed.
 This schedule shall be based on anticipated dates by which the Contractors plan to start controlling items and dates for completion.
 The specific installation deadlines set forth in this RFP shall be identified in the schedule to be submitted.
-The schedule shall be in critical path method format and used as a basis for progress tracking throughout the course of work.
-The summary schedules are to be used in the progress meetings to show work progress over the last month and project work for the upcoming month.
+The schedule shall be in critical path method format and used as a basis for progress meetings to show work progress over the last month and project work for the upcoming month.
 The schedule may be modified based upon coordination with DB Contractor and Developer.